Ryad-ht/Data_Accessibility/README.md

 ## Author's Remark

-It's important to note that this case study represents my initial foray into the world of data analysis.
+It's important to note that this case study was my first exploration into data analysis and that I no longer have access to the data used.
+Therefore, I am unable to correct any mistakes or improve the figures presented.